protofire/eth-cli/README.md

 > myContract.methods.totalSupply().call()
 ```

+## Related projects

+- [Solhint](https://github.com/protofire/solhint): A linter for the Solidity language.

 ## Back us

 eth-cli is free to use and open-sourced.
 If you value our effort and feel like helping us to keep pushing this tool forward, you can send us a small donation.
 We'll highly appreciate it :)